 We hear these two sentiments from ladies a lot:

-- I’m thinking of getting microblading done, but I also want to grow out my own brows in the long-term.
+- I’m thinking of getting microblading done, but I also want to grow out my own brows.
 I don’t want to be getting touch-ups for the rest of my life.

 - I already have microbladed brows and am tired of the maintenance/don’t love the look.
 I just want to grow my own brows.